Margaret R. Henehan

 Why I Became a MN Bankruptcy Lawyer

 I first got the desire to become a MN Bankruptcy Lawyer while doing a year of AmeriCorps service after college.
 I was working with low-income individuals that struggled to understand and navigate the legal system---whether it was a criminal offense, a dispute with a landlord or an immigration matter, these clients had little resources to turn to.

 I grew up in St. Paul, MN in a family that valued education and service to others.
 I come from a long line of teachers and social workers.
 My parents made financial sacrifices so my sister and I could attend the private school down the block.
 I worked throughout high school and always held down more than one job in college.

 After law school I went to work for Volunteer Lawyers Network, a legal services non-profit, as the inaugural Nancy C. Dreher bankruptcy fellow and worked to promote access to bankruptcy for low-income Minnesotans.
 Now I focus exclusively on Chapter 7 Bankruptcy and Chapter 13 Bankruptcy.

 I can easily put myself in my client’s shoes when it comes to overwhelming student loan debt and unexpected medical bills.
 I can relate to the stress debt can cause and hope I can be part of the solution to relieve your stress and get you back on solid ground.

-I live in Minneapolis with my boyfriend and one extremely fat kitty.
+I live in Minneapolis with my boyfriend.
 I love traveling yearly to Miami and Grand Marais, swimming, trying new restaurants and bargain hunting.

 - J.D.- William Mitchell College of Law, St. Paul, Minnesota, 2013